*Tell us something surprising about women in 17th century England, where

 *In what ways are May and Hannah Powers not distinctive of their time (17th

-century) and country (
+century) and country (England)?

 With May’s character I wanted to explore what would happen to a late 17th century woman who was determined to carve out her own destiny and who demanded the same liberties, both social and sexual, as a man.
 Her uncompromising will to live out her desires makes her a rebel, not only for her sexual passions but also for her lust for life.
 She is a woman who refuses to be ruled by anyone.
 She is definitely transgressive in the choices she makes.